Jeija/bluefluff/README.md

 ## TODO List
 If you have any information on the following (or different) subjects, I'd be very interested in hearing from you:
 * How are the DLC files structured?
 How can we control Furby's movement during his action sequences?
-* How does the A1800 actually work?
+* How does the A1800 codec actually work?
 It appears to use some FFT processing, but how are the fourier coefficients stored?
 * Understand more Bluetooth commands and responses with all their parameters
 * A full list of action sequences.
 I'd be especially interested in the action that triggers the "Too Hot Chilli LCD" animation, since this animation is part of the DLC file.
 * What is the sleep mask port for?
 Can we execute code from a ROM chip in that port?